The Carer’s Wellbeing Grant is a fund from Bradford Council for carers to help them with their personal wellbeing.

-- Recommendations will be considered by a panel, which will meet once a month.
+- Recommendations will be reviewed and considered by a panel regularly.

-- If a grant is awarded, it could take up to 12 weeks to receive payment – please do not telephone the office to check on the progress of your recommendation, as this delays the process further.
+- If a grant is awarded, it could take up to 4 weeks to receive payment – please do not telephone the office to check on the progress of your recommendation, as this delays the process further.
 It is also your responsibility to check your account for payment, as we may not be able to send confirmation.

 As there is limited funding for this grant it may be necessary to delay consideration of the recommendation until more funding is available.